 - 3Dsc = 3D subtitles/captions for people with hearing loss

-Upcoming cinema screenings of films with HOH subtitles and audio description across the UK and Ireland are advertised and promoted by Your Local Cinema, a website funded to disseminate this information to the public, and Your Local Cinema also offers a regularly updated online database of upcoming and past releases available with HOH subtitles and audio description.
+Upcoming cinema screenings of films with SDH and audio description available across the UK and Ireland are advertised and promoted by Your Local Cinema, a website funded to disseminate this information to the public.

-If information on a particular film isn’t yet available via the FDA schedule or Your Local Cinema, contact distributors direct to check if they plan to make films available with these files.
+If information on a particular film isn’t yet available via the FDA schedule or Your Local Cinema, contact its distributor to check if they plan to create the files.

-If you’re not screening from DCP but rather from DVD/Blu-ray, you can still run HOH subtitled or audio described screenings.
+If you’re not screening from DCP but rather from Blu-ray or DVD, you can still run screenings with SDH or audio description.

-Your Local Cinema lists films on DVD/Blu-ray available with audio description here (recent/new releases at the top; scroll down for a more extensive list).
+Your Local Cinema lists films on disc available with audio description here (recent/new releases at the top; scroll down for a more extensive list).

-Most UK DVD/Blu-rays offer English subtitles displaying dialogue; so for HOH subtitled screenings from disc, check with the film’s distributor that the copy they’re sending you definitely has HOH subtitles and not merely English subtitles available.
-Often you’ll be screening from your own copy, in which case it should state whether the film has HOH subtitles (or ‘closed captions’) on the back of the case.
+Most UK Blu-rays and DVDs offer English subtitles displaying dialogue; so for SDH screenings from disc, check with the film’s distributor that the copy they’re sending you definitely has SDH and not merely English subtitles available.
+Often you’ll be screening from your own copy, in which case it should state whether the film has SDH (or ‘closed captions’) on the back of the case.

-- Developing Deaf audiences for film – read our full online guide for further advice on all aspects of how to serve Deaf and hard of hearing audiences; including information on marketing, audience development, improving your front of house set-up and overall accessibility for Deaf audiences, and much more.
+- Developing Deaf audiences for film – Our full downloadable guide with further advice on all aspects of how to serve Deaf and hard of hearing audiences; including information on marketing, audience development, improving your front of house set-up and overall accessibility for Deaf audiences.

 - British Deaf Association